Set up a Wireguard VPN on Ubuntu and connect from Mac and Android

 Set up Wireguard server on Ubuntu

 First get hold of a Linux VPS on a cloud provider of your choice.
-I used an EC2 micro with Ubuntu 18.04.
+I use an AWS EC2 micro with Ubuntu 18.04.
 A Digital Ocean droplet would also be a good choice.

 When setting up the firewall you will need to add an inbound rule for UDP traffic on port 51820, or whichever port you want to run the Wireguard server on.
 In AWS you can configure this in the security group when setting up the sever.

-Once you’re set up and SSH into your server, install Wireguard as follows:
+Once you’re set up and SSH’d into your server, install Wireguard as follows:

 software-properties-commonpackage so we can use